Pitcairn Islands: European settlement

-In 1790, nine of the mutineers from the Bounty, along with the native Tahitian men and women who were with them (six men, 11 women, and a baby girl), settled on Pitcairn Island and set fire to the Bounty.
-The inhabitants of the island were well aware of the Bounty's location, which is still visible underwater in Bounty Bay, but the wreckage gained significant attention in 1957 when documented by National Geographic explorer Luis Marden.
+In 1790, nine of the mutineers from the British naval vessel HMS Bounty, along with the native Tahitian men and women who were with them (six men, 11 women, and a baby girl), settled on Pitcairn Island and set fire to the Bounty.
+Later inhabitants of the island remained aware of the Bounty's location, which is still visible underwater in Bounty Bay, but the wreckage gained significant attention in 1957 when documented by National Geographic explorer Luis Marden.
 Although the settlers survived by farming and fishing, the initial period of settlement was marked by serious tensions among them.
 Alcoholism, murder, disease and other ills took the lives of most mutineers and Tahitian men.
 John Adams and Ned Young turned to the scriptures, using the ship's Bible as their guide for a new and peaceful society.
 Young eventually died of an asthmatic infection.

-Ducie Island was rediscovered in 1791 by Royal Navy captain Edwards aboard HMS Pandora, while searching for the Bounty mutineers.
+Ducie Island was rediscovered in 1791 by Royal Navy captain Edward Edwards aboard HMS Pandora, while searching for the Bounty mutineers.
 He named it after Francis Reynolds-Moreton, 3rd Baron Ducie, also a captain in the Royal Navy.

 The Pitcairn islanders reported it was not until 27 December 1795 that the first ship since the Bounty was seen from the island, but it did not approach the land and they could not make out the nationality.
 A second ship appeared in 1801, but made no attempt to communicate with them.
 A third came sufficiently near to see their house, but did not try to send a boat on shore.
 Finally, the American sealing ship Topaz, under Mayhew Folger, became the first to visit the island, when the crew spent ten hours on Pitcairn in February 1808.
 Whalers subsequently became regular visitors to the island.
 The last recorded whaler to visit was the James Arnold in 1888.

 A report of Folger's discovery was forwarded to the Admiralty, mentioning the mutineers and giving a more precise location of the island: 25°02′S 130°00′W. However, this was not known to Sir Thomas Staines, who commanded a Royal Navy flotilla of two ships, HMS Briton and HMS Tagus, which found the island at 25°04′S 130°25′W (by meridian observation) on 17 September 1814.
 Staines sent a party ashore and wrote a detailed report for the Admiralty.
 By that time, only one mutineer, John Adams, remained alive.
 He was granted amnesty for his part in the mutiny.